OrangeHoopla/MMM-TransLoc/README.md

 You will also need to create a API key at [RapidAPI](https://rapidapi.com/transloc/api/openapi-1-2)

-to find your particular Agency Number type with your API key placed in
+to find your particular Agency Number use the code below with your API key placed in
 ````bash
 curl --get --include 'https://transloc-api-1-2.p.rapidapi.com/agencies.json?'   -H 'X-RapidAPI-Host: transloc-api-1-2.p.rapidapi.com'   -H 'X-RapidAPI-Key: YOUR KEY' >> AllAgencies.txt
 ````